Pipp432/final/Sorting/README.md

 #### Recursive Calls<br>

 The method will now be called for the left and right partition arrays until the whole array is sorted.
+## Heap Sort
+A Heap is sorted by nature